Imageomics/TreeOfLife-toolbox/processing/scripts/processing/README.md

 └── predictions_rank7.parquet
 ```

-Here's a summary of the available jobs.
+We provide a summary of the available jobs below.
 For job script arguments and implementation details, please refer to the docstrings in the corresponding scripts.
 Follow the documentation at [`docs/create_processing_environment.md`](../../docs/create_processing_environment.md) to set up the processing environment.

 ### `run_megadetector_distributed.slurm`